A common complaint from Scrum teams is that “daily huddles are boring,” and so it’s hard for developers to focus or stay engaged.

-Note: Geekbot lets you run faster and less disruptive daily huddles inside Slack (and soon MS Teams).
+Note: Geekbot lets you run faster and less disruptive daily huddles inside Slack and MS Teams.
 It’s free for teams of 10 or fewer.
 If you have more than 10 participants using Geekbot in a month, then the price is $2.50 per user per month.
 Click here to learn more and sign up for a free 30-day trial.

 How We Improved Our Daily Huddle Process

 As we discussed in a previous post, prior to founding Geekbot, we tried to hold our daily huddles over synchronous video meetings.
 But that didn’t work out too well, and the issues we experienced will probably sound familiar to you: